Frequently Asked Questions (FAQ)

 I am in network with many insurances through 3rd party billers.
 Please see the Insurance page for more info.

-What is your tongue-tie and lip-tie release policy?
+My tongue-tie and lip-tie release policy?

 If your baby has a tongue or lip-tie release, I recommend a follow-up visit within 1–2 days.
 At this appointment, I’ll check the wound site, assess your baby’s feeding, and make sure healing and breastfeeding are progressing well.